intergiro/developer-portal/docs/2d/getting-started/authentication.md

 ### Refreshing token

-Whenever an API call returns `401 Unauthorized` response, it means the session has expired and the access token must be renewed.
+Whenever an API call returns a `401 Unauthorized` response, it means the session has expired and the access token must be renewed.
 This can be achieved by calling `POST /auth/refresh` endpoint.

 Example refresh access token request: